Who is Action Volleyball and where are they based?

 Will you require parent volunteers?
 What is expected of me as a parent?

 Each team will require a parent (or a team of parents) to take on the role of Team Manager.
 The expectations should be discussed with the Head Coach at the start of the season, but duties may include: communicating information to the parent group, organizing carpools, organizing food at tournaments, registering for extra tournaments, and making travel arrangements.
 We also expect parents to help scorekeep and call lines at tournaments.
 At the 13U level, they require every team to provide a ball tosser for each match.
+If one parent is not able to commit to the responsibility of being the team manager, it may be asked that a few parents team up to share the duties.

 When are club fees collected?

 Club fees are collected on registration night, usually mid December.
 It is important to attend this meeting not only to register for the club season, but to also be fitted for your Action Teamwear.
-Registration Night for the 2019 club season will be at VolleyballStuff on December 13, 2018.

 Does Action offer any financial assistance/subsidies?